Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Matroids and Discrete Polymatroids

-The sets which belong to $\mathcal{I}$ are called the independent sets of the matroid and those which do not belong to $\mathcal{I}$ are called the dependent sets.
+The sets which do not belong to $\mathcal{I}$ are called the dependent sets.
 A maximal independent set is a basis set and a minimal dependent set is called a circuit.
+The rank of the matroid $\mathbb{M},$ denoted by $rank(\mathbb{M})$ is equal to $\Upsilon(\lceil r \rfloor).$ A matroid can be equivalently defined in terms of the set of independent sets, basis sets and the set of circuits.